Nowadays much of the smocking we see on garments is done by machines but it’s really not that difficult to learn how to do it yourself by hand.

 Because of its beautiful appearance, simplicity and usefulness, smocking has become very popular for use on lingerie, children’s wear and many other articles.

-Most kinds of fabrics are suitable for smocking, but silks, linens and cottons are perhaps the best.
+Most kinds of textiles are suitable for this technique, but silks, linens and cottons are perhaps the best.
 Nowadays lovely effects are obtained on striped material and checked ginghams.

-Garments should be cut out and the smocking worked before making up.
+Best Practice: Pattern pieces should be cut out and the smocking worked before making up garments.

 Arranging The Dots